« Previous Page

 Your doctor may prescribe medicine to control pain and reduce swelling.
 He or she may also prescribe medicine to soften your stool and relax your bladder muscles.

 Health Tools help you make wise health decisions or take action to improve your health.

 Most men with prostatitis have chronic prostatitis, which may also be called pelvic pain syndrome.
 The cause of this type of prostatitis is not known.

 Bacteria infecting the prostate cause acute prostatitis and chronic bacterial prostatitis.
-Bacteria most likely
+Bacteria most likely enter the prostate by:

 The symptoms are similar for all forms of prostatitis, with the exception of acute prostatitis.

 Symptoms of chronic prostatitis may include: